BDC Hamburger Icon

 Like Square, PayPal is a credit card facilitator.
 With these platforms, you don’t have your own merchant account.
 When you accept card payments with PayPal, you’re a submerchant under PayPal’s umbrella merchant account.

-The reader utilizes Bluetooth wireless technology and integrates with PayPal’s Zettle app.
-The app integrates with PayPal’s free Zettle POS software, creating an excellent solution for businesses with e-commerce and brick-and-mortar stores.
-Your first PayPal Zettle mobile card reader for iPhone costs $29; additional units cost $79.
-You’ll pay:
+The Zettle reader utilizes Bluetooth wireless technology and works with PayPal’s Zettle app, which integrates with PayPal’s free Zettle POS software.
+This combination creates an efficient solution for businesses with e-commerce and brick-and-mortar stores

 Visit our PayPal credit card processing review for more details about pricing and terms for PayPal’s various offerings.